sivaramaaa/My_tools/Format_String/Readme.md

 ## Blind Format String Exploitation
 This is a module to exploit blind format string vulnerability

+## Vuln Tips

+After solving a recent CTF i got some idea about this vuln

+  * All u have to do is find offset where ur input is stored (probably 100 bytes away from ur input)
+  * Keep address after format str coz if null byte is present printf stops there
+  * Write byte by byte (after one write , the no_of_bytes written is freshly  calculated )

 ### How to use it ?
 ```python
 from pwn import *